Chart Color Schemes

 Mundoolun is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Mundoolun's dwelling structures, as per the latest Census, consisted entirely of houses with no other dwellings such as semi-detached homes or apartments.
-This contrasts with Brisbane metro's mix of 73.5% houses and 26.5% other dwellings.
-Home ownership in Mundoolun was at 21.8%, lower than Brisbane metro's level, with most dwellings being mortgaged (73.0%) or rented (5.2%).
-The median monthly mortgage repayment in Mundoolun was $2,167, exceeding the Brisbane metro average of $1,863.
-The median weekly rent in Mundoolun was recorded at $560, higher than Brisbane metro's figure of $380.
-Nationally, Mundoolun's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Mundoolun's dwelling structures, as per the latest Census, consisted entirely of houses (100.0%) with no other dwellings like semi-detached homes, apartments, or 'other' dwellings.
+This contrasts with Brisbane metro's structure which was 73.5% houses and 26.5% other dwellings.
+Home ownership in Mundoolun stood at 21.8%, lower than Brisbane metro's rate.
+Most Mundoolun dwellings were either mortgaged (73.0%) or rented (5.2%).
+The median monthly mortgage repayment in Mundoolun was $2,167, significantly higher than the Brisbane metro average of $1,863 and the Australian average of $1,863.
+The median weekly rent in Mundoolun was $560, substantially higher than Brisbane metro's $380 and the national figure of $375.

 Frequently Asked Questions - Housing